 Kakegurui takes place in Hyakkaou Private Academy, a prestigious school where the student are the most wealthy and privileged students in all of Japan.
 I use the term school lightly because there seems to be no actual classes or learning happening, instead the school is more like a gambling den, where every student partakes in gambling.
 They bet their fortunes against one another regularly, and those who become in debt are practically slaves to the holders of their wealth.
 The show focuses of Yumeko Jabami, a new student who gambles for the fun of it and is really good at it; too good, in fact.
 Her actions end up disrupting the student hierarchy of Hyakkaou Academy, causing the Student Council to come up with ways to stop her.
 Throughout the show, Yumeko befriends beta cuck bitch-boy Ryouta Suzui and fellow gambling gal Meari Saotome who help her as she gambles to her heart’s content.
 Ironically, Yumeko’s first gamble at the academy is against Meari, and it is here where the first major problem of the show lies.

 The game Yumeko and Meari play is a card-game variation of rock-paper-scissors where the crowd of people watching them write the symbol of “rock”, “paper” or “scissors” on cards, where they are collected and put into a box for both players to draw three cards and play the game.
 Meari manipulates the majority of the class’ votes to her advantage, however Yumeko still wins decisively and reveals exactly how Meari cheated.
 Throughout the entire game, the audience is given no insight into what Yumeko is thinking or even a hint as to how she was able to figure out Meari’s scheme until it is given through exposition after she has already won.
 As such, viewers are forced to believe Yumeko was able to piece everything together without fault.
 Doing this is lazy of the writers as it solely relies on having to tell the audience what happened, rather than show it as it is happening.
 This problem is apparent in every gamble in the show and kills the opportunity for viewers to engage with the gambling games and the characters playing said games.
 The games themselves are also poorly constructed; some come off as unnecessarily complex, others are just too simple and easy to beat.
-Being marketed as a gambling anime makes the show look incredibly dumb and retarded, taking away the chance to get excited for how these games play out.
+Being marketed as a gambling anime makes the show look incredibly dumb and stupid, taking away the chance to get excited for how these games play out.
 And that leads to what I feel is the 2nd biggest issue with this anime: no thrills.

 As you watch Kakagurui, you begin to notice a couple patterns with each gamble: High-stakes are never fully realised, every female character is bat-shit insane and “Yumeko wins LOL”.
 Seriously, even when Yumeko loses like in episode 3, she has no repercussions from losing.
 Because the audience is always watching from the perspective of either a mere onlooker or one of Yumeko’s opponents, she always comes across as too good for every situation she is placed in.
 Because of this she rids the show of any tension it could have had.
 And when you figure out that most of the time Yumeko gambles, she barely even uses a complete strategy, relying on pure luck to win at random times, which feels like a slap in the face to anyone expecting consistency and/or intelligence from this show.
 The fact that there are no actual punishments fulfilled from losing a high-stakes gamble also hinders the joy and excitement viewers get from watching.
 Now while there are consequences for being in an extreme amount of debt (e.g. house pet, Meari’s “Life Schedule”), you never actually see the show go through with these consequences and even then, the punishment for losing rarely ever matches the reward for winning.
 And in Yumeko’s case, the money she wins never really matters to her at all.
 She is the kind of sadomasochist that would throw countless amounts of money away to feel satisfied with how high the risk of losing a gamble is.
 Yet the show never goes through with these risks.
 So I’m left here after watching each gamble asking myself “What’s the point?”.
 A lot of fans of the show have been saying that Kakegurui is not a gambling anime, but a great thriller, and I just cannot agree with that statement at all.
 It is a mediocre thriller at best and that is only if you turn your brain off.

 Speaking of which, this show stretches one’s suspension of disbelief so much that you would think this has the quality of fanfiction-level writing.
-Not just with the gambling aspect of it, but the entire setting is fucking retarded.
+Not just with the gambling aspect of it, but the entire setting is fucking stupid.
 From the very start I was always curious why there were so many students at Hyakkaou Academy and why they would all gamble.
 But as I continued watching, the curiosity turned into frustration because it became apparent that there is no proper reason why so many students would stay there or continue to engage in gambling than to make Yumeko even more perfect than what she already is.
 Yumeko exposes a lot of the games played in gambles as cheat ways to get other in debt, yet that never changes the amount of gambling that takes place within the academy, and that is because most of the students in the background are ignorant buffoons.
 I would also like to know why only one adult to my memory has appeared in the entire 12 episodes.
 ONE!
 I cannot imagine such a prestigious academy to only have one adult working at the academy, but it makes sense with the amount of betting that takes place so regularly.
 And how in the world are guns and kidnapping allowed?
 And why does being in extreme debt eventually lead to a life sentence that dictates you to a wealthy future?
 So many questions that are never explained because this show is not about logic.
 It tries to look smart but just comes off as a dumb piece of shit.
 Calling this show psychological is pure lunacy; if anything, it is psycho-sexual because any real sense of logic got thrown out the fucking window!

 Regarding the production, from a company like Studio MAPPA I was really disappointed.
 The art style is not impressive, most of the female character designs are generic, backgrounds are fairly basic and visual effect are for the most part impressive.
 The most controversial feature of the animation has to be the facial expressions and I have mixed feelings about them.
 On one hand, they showcase how broken and mentally unstable these characters get at times, but these faces just do not fit the visual look of the show and come off as cringe-inducing to me.
 The fan-service used is also off-putting to me, seemingly thrown in at random intervals in each episode.
 Yumeko pretending to be a cat was a definite low point for my enjoyment and did more to prove to me that it cares more about sex appeal than anything of substance.
 The music used was fine to me, with the OP being perhaps the best part of the entire show, which is not a hard feat.
 The ED however, was nice to listen to once but afterwards was always skipped, as I don’t see how Yumeko walking for 90 seconds as her breasts bounce constantly is worth seeing more than once.
 The voice acting was fine until characters went into their crazy stage and felt artificial and forced, but I suppose that fits the show unintentionally.